Importing Used Salvage Vehicles Cameroon

 The Most Popular Used Vehicles in Cameroon

 Far and away, Toyota is the most popular automotive make with Cameroonian car buyers.
-In particular, the Toyota Yaris, Hilux, Avensis and Rav 4 all enjoy robust sales, taking into account the softness of the Cameroon used car market overall.
-One Toyota model that you may wish to target when searching for vehicles in online U.S. car auctions is the Corolla.
+In particular, the Toyota Yaris, Hilux, Avensis and Rav 4 all enjoy robust sales.
+Taking into account the softness of the Cameroon used car market overall.
+One Toyota model that you may wish to target when searching for vehicles in car auctions is the Corolla.
 These cars are among the most common that you’re likely to see when traveling on Cameroon’s roadways.

 As mentioned there is demand for luxury vehicles in the Cameroon used car market.
 In fact, Mercedes is the second-most popular auto make overall, owning an 8.3% market share.
-(Note, however, that this market share is absolutely dwarfed by Toyota’s, which has nearly half of the used car market overall.)
+(Note, however, that Toyota dwarfs this market share absolutely. and has nearly half of the used car market overall.)
 Outside of Toyota and Mercedes at the top, the rest of the used car market is a mish-mash of mostly Asian makes and models.